dokryconn/Dokters-Prescription/README.md

 #	Editing the `Dok's Rx Script (Raw).AHK`script

-You can make changes to the default script functions, by editing the raw .AHK copy of this script, which is located in:
+You can make changes to the default script functions, by editing the raw .AHK copy of this script:

 `Dok’s Rx Cabinet\Dok’s Rx\Dok’s Rx Script (Raw).AHK`